 Sun 19th May 2019 at 12.00 - 17.00

 The return of this very popular event .
-Programs on sale after Easter at £5 per couple/family , see details of programme sellers below.
+Programs now on sale at £5 per couple/family , see details and programme sellers below.

 This will be the seventh Open Gardens organised by the Rotary Club of Stockport Lamplighter and we hope that you will come along and support us again.

 We started in 2012 with twelve private gardens and continued until 2017 when we decided the gardeners deserved to rest for a year.

 The event was warmly welcomed back by the Heatons’ community in 2018 and has grown into an even more community based event this year with the addition of two local clubs and a new wine bar.

 I am delighted to welcome the Heatons’ W.I.who have kindly agreed to create a “Yarn Storming” event in Heaton Moor park.
 This should prove to be both creative and a great deal of fun with knitted creatures adorning the railings and trees.

 West Heaton Tennis, Bowling and Squash Clubhave joined us to showcase their “Kitchen Garden” project and to welcome us into their clubhouse.

 The new Heatons wine bar, Cork of the North, have created a courtyard garden at the back of their shop specially for the day and will open earlier than usual especially for us